bcgsc/mavis/docs/source/reference.rst

 Masking File
 ,,,,,,,,,,,,,,,,,,,,,,,

-File which contains regions that we should ignore calls in.
-This can be used to filter out regions with known false positives, bad mapping, centromeres, telomeres etc. An example is shown below
+The masking file if a tab delimited file which contains regions that we should ignore calls in.
+This can be used to filter out regions with known false positives, bad mapping, centromeres, telomeres etc.
+An example of the expected format is shown below.
+The file should have four columns: chr, start, end and name.

 .. code-block:: text